satkar605/retention-optimizer/prescriptive-analysis.md

 ## 7. IMPLEMENTATION RECOMMENDATIONS

-Based on the prescriptive analysis results, we recommend the following action plan:
+Based on the prescriptive analysis results, we recommend a phased implementation approach spanning immediate actions, short-term optimization, and long-term enhancements.

-### 7.1 Immediate Actions (Week 1)
-1. **Deploy the treatment plan:** Execute the 56 customer-action assignments identified by the optimizer for this week's campaign
-2. **Implement A/B testing:** Hold out 10% of treated customers (6 customers) as a control group to measure actual uplift
-3. **Track KPIs:** Monitor email open rates, in-app engagement, and 30-day retention rates by action type
+For immediate implementation in Week 1, we should deploy the treatment plan by executing the 56 customer-action assignments identified by the optimizer for this week's campaign.
+Simultaneously, we must implement A/B testing by holding out 10% of treated customers (6 customers) as a control group to measure actual uplift and validate our effectiveness assumptions.
+We should track key performance indicators including email open rates, in-app engagement metrics, and 30-day retention rates segmented by action type.

-### 7.2 Short-Term Optimization (Weeks 2-4)
-1. **Increase email capacity to 140:** Based on sensitivity analysis, this provides the highest marginal return
-2. **Calibrate uplift estimates:** Update action effectiveness parameters (u[k]) based on observed A/B test results
-3. **Adjust budget allocation:** Consider increasing weekly budget to $175-200 if ROI exceeds 400%

-### 7.3 Long-Term Enhancements (Months 2-3)
-1. **Scale to production dataset:** Expand from 250-customer demo to full 75,000-customer base (requires Gurobi commercial license)
-2. **Implement dynamic constraints:** Adjust capacity constraints based on day-of-week staffing patterns
-3. **Multi-period optimization:** Optimize across 4-week horizons to account for customer contact frequency limits
+The short-term optimization phase spanning Weeks 2-4 should focus on three priorities.
+First, increase email capacity to 140 based on sensitivity analysis, as this provides the highest marginal return among all constraint relaxations.
+Second, calibrate uplift estimates by updating action effectiveness parameters based on observed A/B test results, replacing our current estimated values with empirically measured treatment effects.
+Third, adjust budget allocation by considering an increase to the $175-200 range if measured ROI exceeds our 400% target.

+For long-term enhancements over Months 2-3, we recommend three strategic initiatives.
+First, scale to the production dataset by expanding from the 250-customer demo to the full 75,000-customer base, which requires purchasing a Gurobi commercial license.
+Second, implement dynamic constraints that adjust capacity limits based on day-of-week staffing patterns to reflect operational reality more accurately.
+Third, extend to multi-period optimization by optimizing across 4-week horizons to account for customer contact frequency limits and prevent over-communication.

 ---

 ## 8. LIMITATIONS AND ASSUMPTIONS

-### 8.1 Key Assumptions
-1. **Uplift additivity:** We assume action effectiveness (u[k]) is independent of customer characteristics beyond churn risk and CLV
-2. **No carryover effects:** The model treats each week independently; customer treatment in week t does not affect eligibility in week t+1
-3. **Perfect execution:** We assume 100% delivery success for all assigned actions (no email bounces, app crashes, etc.)
-4. **Static churn probabilities:** Churn predictions are fixed for the planning horizon; we do not model how actions affect future churn risk

-### 8.2 Model Limitations
-1. **Demo scale:** Current implementation uses 250 customers (Gurobi free license limit); production deployment requires scaling to 75,000 customers
-2. **Estimated parameters:** Action costs and uplift values are estimates; actual values should be calibrated through A/B testing
-3. **CLV approximation:** Customer lifetime value is estimated using subscription price and tenure; actual CLV may vary based on usage patterns

-### 8.3 Areas for Future Refinement
-1. **Customer heterogeneity:** Incorporate interaction terms between customer characteristics and action effectiveness
-2. **Budget uncertainty:** Implement robust optimization to handle budget variability
-3. **Channel preferences:** Respect individual customer communication preferences (GDPR compliance)
+The model incorporates several key assumptions that warrant acknowledgment.
+We assume uplift additivity, meaning action effectiveness is independent of customer characteristics beyond churn risk and customer lifetime value.
+The model treats each week independently without carryover effects, so customer treatment in week t does not affect eligibility or response in week t+1.
+We assume perfect execution with 100% delivery success for all assigned actions, ignoring practical issues such as email bounces or application crashes.
+Finally, churn probabilities remain static for the planning horizon, and we do not model how retention actions dynamically affect future churn risk.

+The model exhibits three primary limitations.
+First, the current implementation operates at demo scale using 250 customers due to Gurobi's free license limit, whereas production deployment requires scaling to 75,000 customers.
+Second, action costs and uplift values represent estimates that should be calibrated through systematic A/B testing rather than assumed values.
+Third, customer lifetime value calculations use subscription price and tenure approximations, which may not capture actual CLV variations driven by usage patterns and engagement levels.

+Three areas merit future refinement.
+Incorporating customer heterogeneity through interaction terms between customer characteristics and action effectiveness would improve solution quality.
+Implementing robust optimization would handle budget variability and parameter uncertainty more effectively.
+Finally, respecting individual customer communication preferences would ensure GDPR compliance and improve user experience while adding constraint complexity to the model.

 ---